meltano/handbook/src/_marketing/marketing-ops/index.md

 ## Domain names

 Meltano manages several Internet domain names.
 These are documented in [this Google Sheet](https://docs.google.com/spreadsheets/d/15f_p0jU1ZaIMPE8_3OTBjM5Uf5_RjtG8EIRUygFVBTM/edit#gid=0) (available to team members only).
 When acquiring additional domain names, team members should do the following:
-- Ensure the above-linked tracking spreadsheet is properly updated.
+- Update the above-linked tracking spreadsheet to indicate the new acquisition.
+- Make sure the name is registered to "Meltano Operations" if possible or the name of the CEO or other corporate officer if not.
-- Ensure the [email addresses and other information in the tracking spreadsheet](https://docs.google.com/spreadsheets/d/15f_p0jU1ZaIMPE8_3OTBjM5Uf5_RjtG8EIRUygFVBTM/edit#gid=329645876) are used as contact information for the domain.
+- Use the [email addresses and other information in the tracking spreadsheet](https://docs.google.com/spreadsheets/d/15f_p0jU1ZaIMPE8_3OTBjM5Uf5_RjtG8EIRUygFVBTM/edit#gid=329645876) are used as contact information for the domain.
 - Wherever possible, use one of the domain name registrars that Meltano already uses.
 - Wherever possible, use one of the DNS providers that Meltano already uses.
 For any questions or assistance with this, please contact Operations.